New Iberia, Louisiana: History

-New Iberia dates its founding to the spring of 1779, when a group of some 500 colonists (Malagueños) from Spain, led by Lt.
-Col. Francisco Bouligny, came up Bayou Teche and settled around what became known as Spanish Lake.
+New Iberia dates its founding to the spring of 1779, when a group of some 500 colonists (Malagueños) from Spain, led by Lieutenant Colonel Don Francisco Bouligny, came up Bayou Teche and settled around what became known as Spanish Lake.

 The Spanish settlers called the town "Nueva Iberia" in honor of the Iberian Peninsula; French-speakers referred to the town as "Nouvelle Ibérie" while the English settlers arriving after the Louisiana Purchase called it "New Town."
 In 1814, the U.S. government opened a post office in the town, officially recognizing the name as New Iberia, but postmarks from 1802 show the town being called “Nova Iberia” (Latin for "new").
-The town was incorporated as the "Town of Iberia" in 1839, but the state legislature amended the town's charter in 1847, recognizing New Iberia as the town's name.
+The town was incorporated in 1839 as the "Town of Iberia", but the state legislature amended the town's charter in 1847, recognizing New Iberia as the town's name.

-During the American Civil War, New Iberia was occupied by Union forces under General Nathaniel P. Banks.
-The soldiers spent the winter of 1862–1863 at New Iberia and, according to historian John D. Winters of Louisiana Tech University in his The Civil War in Louisiana, "found the weather each day more and more severe.
-The dreary days dragged by, and the men grumbled as they plowed through the freezing rain and deep mud in performing the regular routines of camp life."
-Banks' men from New Iberia foraged for supplies in the swamps near the city.

 In 1868, Iberia Parish was established, and New Iberia became the seat of parish government.
 At first, only rented space served for the courthouse.
-State senator Samuel Wakefield and his family fled to New Orleans after their son was lynched by a white mob.
 By 1884 a new courthouse was completed on a landscaped lot in downtown New Iberia, at the present-day site of Bouligny Plaza.
+In 1889, the Wakefield family, an African-American family from New Iberia fled to New Orleans after their son was lynched by a white mob; and days after the lynching, the family patriarch and former state senator Samuel Wakefield committed suicide on Howard Street.
 That courthouse served Iberia Parish until 1940.
 That year the current courthouse was built along Iberia Street, two blocks from the New Iberia downtown commercial district.

 In September 2008, New Iberia was struck by Hurricane Ike.
 The lakes overflowed and filled the city, flooding it under several feet of dirty, brown water.
 On December 14, 2022, the southeastern part of the city was heavily damaged by a high-end EF2 tornado, injuring 16 people.